 In contrast, the 2014 EU Directive on Public Procurements preserves significant space for EU Members to determine what will be covered by the agreement, and permits contract performance conditions to favour the measures that promote equality between men and women for work, increase participation of women in the labour market and the reconciliation of work and private life, alongside compliance "in substance" with fundamental International Labour Organization (ILO) Conventions.
-It also allows "more disadvantaged persons than are required under national legislation" to be recruited.
-To implementing this Directive, Spain requires bidders to show that the workplace already meets a representational target to benefit from the preference.
-Creatively, Spain foresees that in deciding who to award the contract on a plurality of considerations that go beyond the price dimensions, it may seek reports from unions or human rights organizations (and other organizations related to some of the other social justice concerns including environmental justice concerns) to verify the social and environmental considerations.
+It also allows "more disadvantaged persons than are required under national legislation" to be recruited.770 In implementing this Directive, Spain requires bidders to show that the workplace already meets a representational target to benefit from the preference.
+Creatively, Spain foresees that in deciding who to award the contract on a plurality of considerations (and other organizations related to some of the other social justice concerns including environmental justice concerns) to verify the social and environmental considerations.771

 One important early observation in the research should be kept in mind, however.
 Professor Christopher McCrudden notes that some states adopt legislation but have little activity actually linking procurements with equality.
-Other states use the policy latitude they have to act, and link equality with procurements in practice, without much legislative fanfare.
+Other states use the policy latitude they have to act, and link equality with procurements in practice, without much legislative fanfare.772